eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 The number of available calls to this function must be less or equal than ``CONFIG_MAX_OUTPUT_RELIABLE_STREAMS`` CMake argument.

 :session: Session structure previously initialized and created.
-:buffer: Memory block where the messages will be written.
+:buffer: Memory block where the messages are written.
 :size: Buffer size.
 :history: History used for reliable connection.
-          The buffer size will be split into smaller buffers using this value.
+          The buffer size is split into a ``history`` number of smaller buffers.
           The history must be a divisor of the buffer size.

 ------